 Tel: : 416-748-9236

-The Supreme Court of Canada (SCC) has ruled[1] that placing copyrighted works on the internet is not a separate compensable activity that royalties can be applied to.
-The Society of Composers, Authors, and Music Publishers of Canada (SOCAN) and Music Canada appealed to the SCC after the Federal Court of Appeal held that the Copyright Board could not charge a separate royalty when authors make their content available on the internet.
-The issue concerned whether the act of making content available on the internet is a compensable activity to which royalties should apply, separate and apart from when the content is downloaded or streamed.
-The SCC (by majority) held that while the authors’ economic rights are important, they must be balanced with the right of users to access these works.
-The Copyright Act grants [2] three broad and exhaustive interests to authors: the right to produce and reproduce their work, the right to communicate their work to the public, and the right to publish an unpublished work.
+The Supreme Court of Canada (SCC) has ruled that placing copyrighted works on the internet is not a separate compensable activity to which royalties can be applied.[1]
+The Society of Composers, Authors, and Music Publishers of Canada (SOCAN) and Music Canada appealed to the SCC after the Federal Court of Appeal held that the Copyright Board could not charge a separate royalty for authors’ making their content available on the internet.
+The issue was whether making content available on the internet is a compensable activity to which royalties should apply, separate and apart from when the content is downloaded or streamed.
+The SCC (by majority) held that while the authors’ economic rights are important, they must be balanced with users’ right to access these works.
+The Copyright Act[2] grants three broad and exhaustive interests to authors: the right to produce and reproduce their work, the right to communicate their work to the public, and the right to publish an unpublished work.
 There was no legislative intention to allow authors to charge users double royalties – one for when the content is made available online and another when it is downloaded or streamed.

-Three factors were significant in the reasons handed down by the Court.
+Three factors were significant in the Court’s reasons.

 WIPO Copyright Treaty to be interpreted with reference to Canada’s Copyright Act

-At the centre of the dispute between SOCAN and Music Canada’s was the claim that the WIPO Copyright Treaty intended the act of making available copyright materials to the public by telecommunication be treated as a right on its own.
-In recognizing the increased digitization of creative content, the WIPO Copyright Treaty (Treaty)[3] give authors rights over their content in digital environments.
+At the centre of the dispute between SOCAN and Music Canada was the claim that the WIPO Copyright Treaty[3] intended that the act of making available copyright materials to the public by telecommunication be treated as a right in its own right.
+In recognizing the increased digitization of creative content, the WIPO Copyright Treaty (Treaty gives authors rights over their content in digital environments.
 Canada is a party to the treaty.
 The Copyright Modernization Act (CMA – 2012) amended the Copyright Act to make allowance for the rights and interests of authors in works engaged with online.
-Article 8 of the treaty give authors the exclusive right to communicate their work to the public on digital platforms, at a time or place that the user chooses to engage with the content.
-Therefore, this provision gives authors the exclusive right to authorize downloads or online streaming of their content.
-The Court reasoned that there was no ambiguity between the treaty and the Copyright’s Act provision on the author’s right to make available their work to the public by telecommunication.
-While the treaty specifies that the author has this right, it was not a stand alone or sui generis right but must be interpreted in line with the Copyright Act, in particular, in accordance with the three economic rights which the Act gives to authors.
+Article 8 of the treaty gives authors the exclusive right to communicate their work to the public on digital platforms, at a time or place that the user chooses to engage with the content.
+Therefore, this provision grants authors the exclusive right to authorize the download or online streaming of their content.
+The Court reasoned that there was no ambiguity between the treaty and the Copyright Act provision on the author’s right to make available their work to the public by telecommunication.
+While the treaty specifies that the author has this right, it is not a standalone or sui generis right but must be interpreted in line with the Copyright Act, in particular, in accordance with the three economic rights the Act grants to authors.

-If the Court were to permit two royalties to apply to online copyright content that is either downloaded or streamed, the principle of technological neutrality[4] would be violated.
+If the Court were to permit two royalties to apply to online copyright content downloaded or streamed, the principle of technological neutrality would be violated.
 Canadian jurisprudence supports the principle of technological neutrality.
-This principle holds that copyright content will not be treated differently when it is accessed on the internet, compared to when it is made available for use offline.
-Therefore, authors’ rights over their copyrighted works should be treated the same, regardless of how it is accessed (online or in physical formats).
-If users must pay two royalties to access a content in one specific way (for example, by downloading a song), the principle of technological neutrality would not be upheld.
+This principle holds that copyright content will not be treated differently when accessed on the internet than when made available for offline use.
+Therefore, authors’ rights over their copyrighted works should be treated the same, regardless of how they are accessed (online or in physical formats).
+If users must pay two royalties to access content in one specific way (for example, by downloading a song), the principle of technological neutrality would not be upheld.

 Standard of Review – A New Correctness Category

 The Court also recognized a sixth correctness category for the judicial review of administrative decisions.
-When the legislature gives concurrent jurisdiction to administrative tribunals and a court of first instance, a correctness standard of review is to apply to decisions of administrative bodies.
-This, the Supreme Court reasoned, give effect to legislative intent, and promotes the rule of law.
-Vavilov,[5] the court’s previous precedent setting decision, had not closed the door to whether a new correctness category (of standard of review) can be recognized.
-New categories of standard of review can only be recognized in rare and exceptional circumstances.
-The Supreme Court reasoned that the circumstances in SOCAN was such a case.
+When the legislature grants concurrent jurisdiction to administrative tribunals and a court of first instance, a correctness standard of review applies to decisions of administrative bodies.
+This, the Supreme Court reasoned, gives effect to legislative intent and promotes the rule of law.
+Vavilov,[4] the court’s previous precedent-setting decision, had not closed the door to whether a new correctness category (of standard of review) can be recognized.
+New categories of standard of review can only be recognized in rare and exceptional circumstances, as presented by the situation in SOCAN.

 [1] Society of Composers, Authors and Music Publishers of Canada and Music Canada v Entertainment Software Association, Entertainment Software Association of Canada, Apple Inc., Apple Canada Inc. Bell Canada, Quebecor Media Inc; Rogers Communication Inc, Shaw Communications Inc., Pandora Media Inc.2022 SCC 30 (SOCAN).